Courses Search Results

 Target Audience: For those who are engaging with industry partners

-SPIRAL - Figures, Images & Visualising Information show
+SPIRAL - Figures, images & visualising information show

 This workshop is designed to introduce participants to various types of visual formats including standard graphs, information visualisations and graphics for publication.

-Target Audience: Any staff involved in visualising complex information, especially in research contexts
+Target Audience: Research staff and anyone else involved in research

 SPIRAL - Grant Writing show